emscripten-core/emscripten/site/source/docs/contributing/developers_guide.rst

 Developer's Guide
 =================

-This article provides information that is relevant to people that contribute to Emscripten.
-We welcome contributions from anyone that is interested to help out!
+This article provides information that is relevant to people who want to contribute to Emscripten.
+We welcome contributions from anyone that is interested in helping out!

 .. tip:: The information will be less relevant if you're just using Emscripten, but may still be of interest.